paramjeet198/news_feed/README.md

 This News Feed app fetches articles from Firebase Firestore and displays them in a clean, scrollable list.
 It uses Riverpod for state management, cached_network_image for image caching, and Firestore’s built-in offline support to ensure smooth performance even with limited connectivity.

 ### Key Features
-Lazy Loading: ListView.builder ensures articles are loaded only when needed, improving scrolling performance.
+- **Lazy Loading**: ListView.builder ensures articles are loaded only when needed, improving scrolling performance.
-State Management: Riverpod manages article data efficiently, minimizing unnecessary Firebase reads and UI rebuilds.
+- **State Management**: Riverpod manages article data efficiently, minimizing unnecessary Firebase reads and UI rebuilds.
-Image Caching: cached_network_image caches images locally for faster loading and offline support.
+- **Image Caching**: cached_network_image caches images locally for faster loading and offline support.
-Offline Support: Articles and images are accessible offline, with data automatically cached by Firestore.
+- **Offline Support**: Articles and images are accessible offline, with data automatically cached by Firestore.
-Connectivity Check: connectivity_plus ensures the app checks for network availability and handles retries.
+- **Connectivity Check**: connectivity_plus ensures the app checks for network availability and handles retries.
-Performance Optimization
-Firestore Caching: Articles are cached locally and sync when online.
-Efficient Data Management: Riverpod handles state efficiently, reducing redundant reads and rebuilds.
-Image & Data Caching: Both articles and images are cached to minimize network usage and improve app speed.

 ### Performance Optimization
 #### 1. Caching Strategy